 That’s why my homeschool planning includes supplementing their reading lists.
 First, I go through old Sonlight lists.

 Then, I use The Good and The Beautiful Book lists.

 And finally, I ask my dad for recommendations.
 Although I wasn’t homeschooled, my father always had a “book list” of recommended reading for my sister and me growing up.

-So as you’re planning your curriculum and preparing for the new school year, don’t forget to choose any books your kids will be reading in the new year.
+So, as you’re planning your curriculum and preparing to homeschool, don’t forget to choose any books your kids will read in the new year.

 This includes any unit studies that you may want to go with them.
 And don’t forget to choose some books that fit your child’s favorite interests or hobbies.

 When it comes to homeschool planning for reading, I find it easiest to simply plan the entire year’s reading materials at once.
 This gives me plenty of time to be sure I get the necessary books on time.

 You should now have a working list of homeschool curriculum, supplements, reading books, and such for the upcoming homeschool year.
 And since you planned your school year during the summer, you should also have plenty of time to purchase these items without it causing undue financial strain or adding any stress.